 Although some problems can dissipate within just one session, usually issues are more complex and present numerous different “aspects” to be worked through.
 Sometimes an issue arises during EFT which becomes more significant than whatever the client originally intended to work on.
 Sometimes problems that seemed enormous dissolve as a by-product of working on another issue.
 None of these factors can be predicted at the beginning of the session- they are part of the elegant simplicity and brilliance of EFT.

 You are also encouraged to use the techniques on their own between visits, although it is certainly not compulsory.
-This can accelerate the process and is also very empowering because it allows the client to become an active participant in the management of their well-being, especially in times of need.
+This can accelerate the process and is also very empowering because it allows you to become an active participant in the management of your well-being.

 After your visit– you can expect to discover new insights and perspectives, feel lighter and more relaxed, and to have a new emotional first-aid tool you can use for the rest of your life.